Skip to content

 As you know, we have only 1 earth and since most western people score way above a score of 1, the earth is degrading fast.
 As someone who thrives to live eco-positive, I try to have a score of 1 or lower even.
 For me, this means that my life is in line with my values.
 The end goal is that I did not harm the earth by living on it my entire life.
 For me personally, living within the earth’s capacity is the least I can do.
 It’s the basis, because if you surpass this score of 1, this means that when you die the only thing you left behind on this earth is negative impact.
 I personally do not want that.
 What’s also important to mention: besides that you served your own part here, you also are an example.
 You are the living example for others.

 Like I mentioned before, you can measure whether you live within the earth’s capacity.
-I use this tool from a fellow blogger (and researcher) Zaailingen.
+I use the impact tool from a fellow blogger (and researcher) Zaailingen.
 It’s the most accurate one I can find at this moment.
 Unfortunately for some readers, it’s in Dutch.

 Calculating

 This bring me to the big question: am I living within the earths capacity myself?
 Well, the first few years of starting this blog, I was not.
 At first, I had a score of 2.5 earth’s in 2017/2018.
 After that score, I can kept improving and working on it.
-You can read all about these scores here (2018/2019) and here (2019/2020).
+You can read all about the scores from 2018/2019 and 2019/2020.
 In 2020/2021 I finally managed to get a score of 1 or lower!
 So, since that year, I have been living an eco-positive lifestyle!
 I still measure whether I have lived eco-positive every year, to make sure I don’t lose focus.

 If you have that basis of living within the earth’s capacity I’d say you live eco-neutral.
 When you leave this beautiful planet again, your personal score would be a total 0.
 Which is good, at least it is not negative (like it is with a lot of people).
 Yet, to be eco-positive your impact on this planet should not be neutral, it should be positive.
 Anything you contribute to society or the earth from this basis is the part which makes your lifestyle eco-positive.
 Here’s a list of examples: